ITregear/QrCodeTracker/README.md

 1. Click "Scan New Code" in the navigation bar
 2. Allow camera access when prompted
-3. Point your camera at a product QR code
+3. Position the QR code within the scanning frame
 4. View the product details after successful scan

 ### Viewing Sample QR Codes